ashdavies/talks/2019-01-30-rx-java-and-coroutines-a-practical-analysis/rx-java-and-coroutines-a-practical-analysis.md

 ^ Often considered to take the place of reactive frameworks

-^ What position does it sit in the Android ecosystem

 ---

 [.background-color: #ffffff]

 ![inline 25%](kotlin-logo.png)

-^ Unveiled as project Kotlin in 2011 stable release in 2014
+^ Unveiled as project Kotlin in 2011

-^ Already garnered support from development community
+^ Stable release in 2014, garnered support from community

 ---